 Flea and Tick Products (not approved by FDA) or Other Pesticides – contact the National Pesticide Information Center at 800-858-7378

 - Some flea and tick products are regulated by FDA, and some are regulated by the Environmental Protection Agency (EPA).
-If you have a problem with a flea or tick product that is FDA approved, you should contact the FDA (see instructions below).
+If you would like to report a problem with a flea or tick product that is FDA approved, you can contact the FDA (see instructions below).
 The label of the product can help you determine if the product is an FDA-approved or an EPA-registered flea and tick product or other pesticide:

 - All FDA-approved animal drugs have a six-digit New Animal Drug Application (NADA) number, or for generic animal drugs, an Abbreviated New Animal Drug Application (ANADA) number.
 Many drug manufacturers list the six-digit NADA or ANADA number and the statement, “Approved by FDA,” on the drug’s label, although they aren’t required to do so.
 On the packaging for FDA-approved products you may see the following information: “NADA XXX-XXX Approved by the FDA.”